quailyquaily/quaily-i18n/README.md

   - lang:
     - en.json: the source language file, english.
     - ...: the target language files.
+- obsidian-quaily: the language files for the quaily obsidian plugin.
+  - lang:
+    - en.json: the source language file, english.
+    - ...: the target language files.
 - service: the language files for the quaily service.
   - locales:
     - en.toml: the source language file, english.